hashicorp/nomad/website/source/docs/jobspec/index.html.md

 * `constraint` - This can be provided multiple times to define additional constraints.
 See the constraint reference for more details.

+* `restart` - Specifies the restart policy to be applied to tasks in this group.
+  If omitted, a default policy for batch and non-batch jobs is used based on the job type.
+See the restart policy reference for more details.

 * `task` - This can be specified multiple times, to add a task as part of the group.